 Youth are referred to Second Stage Housing by other youth, families, schools, health and social service agencies.
 To access the program:

-- Submit an application to the Y Youth Support Worker, which may be done in person or by fax.
+- Submit an application to the Y Youth Support Worker, which may be done in person, by email or fax.

 - If eligible, an assessment interview is arranged.
 The youth will have the opportunity to obtain more information about the program.